crueter/passmanpp/README.md

 - Password health/entropy checker
 - Icons and attachments
 - Key file implementation
-- Separate program that encrypts files in the same way the .pdpp files are
+- Separate program that encrypts files in the same way the .pdpp files are (maybe)
-- Allow for more stuff to be stored there, i.e. user-input attributes (how would I even do this tho?)
+- Allow for more stuff to be stored there, i.e. user-input attributes
-- Maybe try and get EASCII to fucking work
+- Maybe try and get EASCII to actually work
+- Create a proper .pdpp file format with a header; docs for header (soon)
+- Allow choosing different checksum, derivation, hashing, and encryption methods
+- Database UUIDs
+- Proper name/description for files in the header

 # Relation to PyPassMan
 The original AES Python version works great, however, I quickly realized that if I wanted people to use this, I needed to add more features and make it overall just better.
 And thus, the idea of a C++ passman rewrite was born sometime late September.
 And the first release came to be on October 21, 2020.